nicholflowers/Caffeine-Consumption-Health-Patterns/README.md

 - **Visual encoding:** translating a predicted value into intuitive color, particle, and motion cues

 ## 🧰 Stack

-Includes but is not limited to D3.js, JavaScript, HTML/CSS, and GitHub Pages.

 D3.js, HTML/CSS, JavaScript, GitHub Pages